 Competition Has Caught Up to Big Tech

-Many think my rationale for believing Big Tech is dead hinges on government regulation or consumers boycotting platforms over censorship.
+Many think my rationale for believing Big Tech is dead hinges on government regulation, consumer boycotts over censorship, or even the turbulent macroeconomic environment.

-But my rationale for claiming Big Tech is dead is neither of those.
-Rather, it’s much more fundamental in nature.
+But my rationale for claiming Big Tech is dead is much more fundamental in nature.

 Now, though, those first-mover advantages are disappearing.
 We’re 10-plus years into the e-commerce, social media, and TV-streaming revolutions.
 Every retailer is selling online these days.
 Every website has an app, and every media company has a streaming platform.

 The playing fields in the industries that Big Tech have dominated are “evening out.”

 As they are, Big Tech is losing its edge.

 Meta and Netflix are seeing a novel drop in users.
 Amazon’s e-commerce sales growth has flipped into negative territory.
 Alphabet‘s (GOOGL) hypergrowth YouTube business is slowing for the very first time.
 Nvidia’s GPU performance lead is narrowing.